 Tell me you’ve raced around the house looking for your car keys as you’re rushing to get out of the house.
 I know I’m not alone here.

 To alleviate (most) of this frustration, we added a small set of hooks for our keys just as we walk in the door.
 We had a small rack of hooks from our old apartment and reused the little thing.

 I still misplace my keys occasionally, until I usually find them buried in a pocket or purse, but it happens far less often.
 At least I’m happy to have found a new use for an old thing that makes our laundry room a bit easier to use.

 Our laundry room is adjacent to our kitchen, so I’m not far from our kitchen trash.
 But it bothered me to carry dryer lint from one side of the kitchen to the other considering it’s where we eat and prepare our food.

 Stealing the idea from M’s mom, I added a small and inexpensive trash can to the laundry room so I didn’t have to carry the dryer lint to the kitchen each time I cleaned it out.

 Because we walk into the laundry room from the garage, it’s also an easy receptacle for small trash coming in from the car on the way into the house.

-Small Container on Shelf
+Use Small Repurposed Storage Containers on Shelf

 No longer needing many baby supplies, we repurposed our baby accessory dishwasher caddy to hold small laundry tools like stain remover and dryer balls.
 I love having a place to put these things so they don’t roll around or easily fall out of the cabinet.
-(I’m also pretty happy not to need it for baby bottle pieces anymore…)

 Other Laundry Room Tips